rscharfer/myblog/posts/flexibleCompoundComponents.md

 }
 ```

-## What alternatives are there to React.cloneElement if I want to "covertly" share state
+## What alternatives are there to React.cloneElement if I want to "covertly" share state?

 You can share state via a React context.
 In this case, you would have to make sure that the children which need access to this state use `React.useContext` either directly or indirectly.
 Using this technique, ancestors several layers deep will have access to the state provided by the parent component.